USS Harry S. Truman: 2022

 In January 2022, Harry S. Truman and her strike group came under command of NATO's Naval Striking and Support Forces for the first time since the Cold War, for a 10-day exercise patrolling the Mediterranean.

-From 17 May to 23 May, Harry S. Truman and Carrier Strike Group 8 took part in the NATO vigilance activity, Neptune Shield 2022.
+From 17 to 23 May, Harry S. Truman and Carrier Strike Group 8 took part in the NATO vigilance activity, Neptune Shield 2022.

-On 8 July 2022, an F/A-18E Super Hornet of Carrier Air Wing One was blown overboard into the Mediterranean Sea.
+On 8 July, an F/A-18E Super Hornet of Carrier Air Wing One was blown overboard into the Mediterranean Sea.
 The carrier had encountered unexpected heavy weather while conducting a replenishment-at-sea.
 One sailor received minor injuries.
 On 8 August 2022, the United States Sixth Fleet announced the lost aircraft had been recovered from a depth of 9500 ft using a remotely operated CURV-21 recovery vehicle.
-On 8 August 2022, The Aviationist reported that based on a photo sent to the outlet, taken at the Port of Augusta, Sicily, they were able to identify the involved aircraft as the aircraft with modex 205, part of Strike Fighter Squadron 211 (VFA-211).
-The aircraft was loaded aboard Military Sealift Command roll-on/roll-off ship USNS Mendonca at the Port of Augusta on 16 August 2022 to be transported back to the United States.
+On 8 August, The Aviationist reported that based on a photo sent to the outlet, taken at the Port of Augusta, Sicily, they were able to identify the involved aircraft as the aircraft with modex 205, part of Strike Fighter Squadron 211 (VFA-211).
+The aircraft was loaded aboard Military Sealift Command roll-on/roll-off ship USNS Mendonca at the Port of Augusta on 16 August to be transported back to the United States.

-Harry S. Truman returned to Naval Station Norfolk on 12 September 2022.
-On 21 November 2022, the Navy accepted Auxiliary Personnel Lighter 68 (APL68), with around 600 berths (mixed gender), saying it would support the impending Harry S. Truman carrier repair cycle.
+Harry S. Truman returned to Naval Station Norfolk on 12 September.
+On 21 November, the Navy accepted Auxiliary Personnel Lighter 68 (APL68), with around 600 berths, saying it would support the impending Harry S. Truman carrier repair cycle.

+2024

+Harry S. Truman deployed on 23 September 2024 to the 6th fleet.
+After completing NATO exercises in the North Sea, she entered the Oslofjord for a visit on 1 November.

+On 14 December, she transited the Suez Canal and entered the Middle East.
+She launched her first combat sorties in support of Operation Prosperity Guardian against the Houthi rebels in Yemen on 21 December.
+On 22 December 2024, an F/A-18F Super Hornet from VFA-11 was shot down by USS Gettysburg in a friendly fire incident.
+Both crewmembers of the aircraft survived.